 This is one of my favorite places to elope at Cannon Beach.
 Located on the northern stretch of the beach, across from Ecola Creek, is Chapman Point.
 Depending on the tide you can access the cove at the tip of Chapman Point which can be a quiet place for your ceremony.
 If you’re feeling adventurous, you can scramble up the rocks and have your ceremony on the bluff above.
 There is a small parking lot with a restroom on 5th St and for closer access to the point there is a small amount of street parking on Oak St. Thanks to its distance from the more popular areas of Cannon Beach, Chapman Point can sometimes be a little less busy.

 The focal point of Cannon Beach is undoubtedly Haystack Rock and what better place to get married than at the base of it.
 Getting close to the mammoth sea stack is a short walk from either the town of Cannon Beach or a slightly longer walk from Tolovana.
 Both of these areas have ample parking and access to restrooms.
 The most convenient public parking is located at the intersection of S. Hemlock St. and E. Gower Ave.
-Once parked you can walk down Gower Ave. to Ecola Ct. and get ride on the beach.
+Once parked you can walk down Gower Ave. to Ecola Ct. and get right on the beach.
 To get even closer to the big rock you can head further south down S. Hemlock St. but services (parking and restrooms) are tricky.

 At the southern end of Cannon Beach is a location called Silver Point.
 It’s a rocky stretch of beach with a smaller, yet still impressive sea stack.
 This part of the beach is definitely not as popular as the other spots and is a little tricky to access but it could be the perfect place for your elopement.
 Use Google Maps to find a side street that has access to the beach otherwise be prepared for a long walk on the beach from Tolovana.